maxifaxipaxi-new/mfp_lb-luodingo/README.md

 ![screen01](https://github.com/user-attachments/assets/e9d32d58-a420-409a-be96-b73d3aeba577)

 ## Error: Local Files are not working for you?
+Edit ui/index.html:18:
-Then edit ui/index.html:18 -> Change app/index.html to https://maxifaxipaxi-new.github.io/mfp_lb-luodingo/ui/app/index.html and delete the app folder in ui.
-Thats it and you are now using the hosted version hosted on github. (maybe less resmon, dont tested yet.)
+1. Change app/index.html to https://maxifaxipaxi-new.github.io/mfp_lb-luodingo/ui/app/index.html
+2. Delete app folder in ui.
+Thats it and you are now using the hosted version hosted on github. (maybe less resmon, don't tested yet.)

 ## Backend
 ### Serverless function endpoints